IBM-Blockchain-Archive/marbles/README.md

 1. Marbles (via the SDK) will then send the endorsed proposal to the ordering service.
 The orderer will package many proposals from the whole network into a block.
 Then it will broadcast the new block to peers in the network.
 1. Finally the peer will validate the block and write it to its ledger.
 The transaction has now taken effect and any subsequent reads will reflect this change.

-### Context Clues
-There are 3 distinct parts/worlds that you need to keep straight.
-They should be thought of as isolated environments that communicate with each other.
-This walk through will jump from one to another as we setup and explain each part.
-It's important to identify which part is which.
-There are certain keywords and context clues to help you identify one from another.

-1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
-Also, called `cc`.
-All marbles/blockchain interactions ultimately happen here.
-These files live in `/chaincode`.
-1. The Client Side JS Part - This is JavaScript code running in the user's browser.
-User interface interaction happens here.
-These files live in `/public/js.`
-1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
-Sometimes referred to as our `node` or `server` code.
-Functions as the glue between the marble admin and our blockchain.
-These files live in `/utils` and `/routes`.

-Remember these 3 parts are isolated from each other.
-They do not share variables nor functions.
-They will communicate via a networking protocol such as gRPC or WebSockets.
 ***

 # Marbles Setup

 I have good news and bad news.
 The good news is marbles and the blockchain network can be setup for different configurations depending on your preference.
 The bad news is this makes the instructions complicated.
 **If you are new to Hyperledger Fabric and want the simplest setup then follow the :lollipop: emoji.**
 Whenever there are options and you must choose your own adventure, I'll drop a :lollipop: emoji on the option that is the simplest.
 This is the option for you.

 ### 0. Setup Local Environment